riccardorocca/Erosion-Analysis-Blender-Tool/README.md

 - set erosion_max, Zmin and Zmax (only cells within these values will be avaluated)
 - set outfile (the output text file name .csv)
 - run the script

+Erosion Analysis - Blender Tool.py : the Python script to be loaded in Blender Erosion Analysis.blend             : an example Blender project with objects and script